amd/ryzen-ai-documentation/docs/getstartex.rst

      - Convert the model to the IPU-deployable model by performing Post-Training Quantization flow using Olive.
    * - Deployment
      - ``predict.py``
-     -  Run the Quantized model using ONNX runtime code.
+     -  Run the Quantized model using the ONNX Runtime code.
 We demonstrate running the model on both CPU and IPU.

 |